-2. over- or underdressed for school-related activities
+2. Over- or underdressed for school-related activities

-• Refers to the child being dressed appropriately vs. inappropriately for the weather and experiencing a certain degree of discomfort.
+Refers to the child being dressed appropriately vs. inappropriately for the weather and experiencing a certain degree of discomfort.

-Yes No For instance, does not have a warm coat for an outside trip in cold weather (underdressed) Durance communicately for the supplier or OR Dresses appropriately for the weather or dresses according to comfort and needs. clothes are too heavy in warm weather (overdressed).
+YES NO For instance, does not have a warm coat for an outside trip in cold weather (underdressed) Dresses appropriately for the weather or dresses according to comfort and needs.
+OR clothes are too heavy in warm weather (overdressed)

-3. too tired/sick to do school work
+3. Too tired/sick to do school work

-• Refers to a child coming to school with some ailment, a child complaining about feeling sick, or a child being sleepy and/or lethargic, which interferes with his or her participation in school activities (academic or physical).
+Refers to a child coming to school with some ailment, a child complaining about feeling sick, or a child being sleepy and/or lethargic, which interferes with his or her participation in school activities (academic or physical).

-Yes No Often or occasionally appears sleepy or complains about feeling sick.
+YES NO Often or occasionally appears sleepy or complains about feeling sick.
 Consistently arrives at school ready to do work and does not appear tired or complain of feeling sick Since the start of school the child may have either been sent home ill or arrived at school tired, but this has not occurred repeatedly.